-1. Read the course syllabus.
-2. Take the Course Syllabus Quiz.
-3. Reply to the Enrollment Verification (EVA) question.
-(Complete this activity to be considered "in attendance" for the week.)
-4. Participate in the Question-and-Answer Forum: Ice Breaker.
-5. Use your Moodle/OpenLMS Messenger to contact your instructor.
+All grades may be accessed through the Grades link on the Course Dashboard and in the Clarendon College Student Portal.
+The grades in the Student Portal are your official grades.
+Before beginning the course assignments: (Complete these activities to be considered "in attendance" for the week January 20-23.)
+1. Read the syllabus and take the syllabus quiz.
+2. Reply to the EVA question.
+3. Participate in the Question-and-Answer Forum: Ice Breaker.
+4. Use your Moodle Messenger to contact your instructor.

 Unit I:

-December 17-26:
+January 20-23:

 View Lecture: Study Methods and Chapter 1.

 View PowerPoint: Texas: A Land of Contrast.

-Read Unit 1, Section 1.
+Read Unit 1, Section 1 and view State Historian O'Neil's two videos.
 Complete Practice Quiz 1.

+January 26-30:

 View Lecture: The Texas Constitution.

 View PowerPoint: The State Constitution and the American Federal System.
+Read Unit 1, Section 2.

 Participate in the question-and-answer forum: Similarities and Difference: The Texas Constitution v. the U. S. Constitution.
-Deadline is 11:00pm, Dec.
-24.
+Deadline is 11:00pm, Jan.
+28 (Complete this activity to be considered "in attendance" for the week.)
+Objective Test 1 opens January.
+28. The deadline is 11:00pm, January 30.
+Unit II February 2-6: View Lecture: The Structure of Texas Government.
+View PowerPoint: The Texas Legislature.